dotnet/roslyn/docs/features/async-streams.md

 ### Detailed design for async-iterator methods

 The state machine for an async-iterator method primarily implements `IAsyncEnumerable<T>` and `IAsyncEnumerator<T>`.
 It is similar to a state machine produced for an async method.
 It contains builder and awaiter fields, used to run the state machine in the background (when an `await` is reached in the async-iterator).
+It also captures parameter values (if any) or `this` (if needed).
 But it contains additional state:
 - a promise of a value-or-end,
 - a `bool` flag indicating whether the promise is active or not,